Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 • Send cards or email messages at Thanksgiving, during the holidays, on Valentine’s Day, or mix it up a little and send a note of gratitude in June or September when your donors may not be expecting it.
 Try to send at least one or two gratitude messages a year by mail, since your donors will be more likely to see those.
 And you don’t need a holiday or special occasion to thank your donors.
 Thank them just because….

 • Invite your donors to connect with you via email and social media.
-Keep them updated with accomplishments and success stories, as well as how the current situations are impacting your work.
+Keep them updated on your success and challenges.
 Making all your communications donor-centered will help convey an attitude of gratitude.
 Be sure to keep thanking your donors in your newsletter and other updates.
-Emphasize that you wouldn’t be able to do the work you do without your donors’ support.
+Emphasize that you wouldn’t be able to do the work you do without their generous support.

 • Create a thank you video and share it on your thank you landing page, by email, and on social media.
 Go one step further and personalize it.